What is SIBO?

 - Alcohol abuse

 - Non-alcoholic steatohepatitis (NASH) 2

-How Many People have SIBO?
+How Many People Does SIBO Affect?

-As a result, researchers have remained devoted to acquiring useful information on the mechanisms and potential treatment options for these disorders.
+As a result of this disease’s widespread prevalence, researchers have remained devoted to acquiring useful information on the mechanisms by which this disease arises, as well as new and improved potential treatment options for both IBS and SIBO.

 Here are the numbers:

 - Around 10% of people in the world have IBS, which amounts to a total of 700 million 3

 - Around 60% of people with IBS have been found to also have SIBO

 - Therefore, roughly around 420 million people are affected by SIBO